matter-labs/zksync-docs/README.md

-# ZK Sync Docs
+# zkSync Docs

-Welcome to the ZK Sync Docs repository.
-This project serves as the community hub for ZKsync, providing comprehensive documentation for developers.
-Whether you're a beginner looking to get started with ZKsync or an experienced developer seeking advanced guides, you'll find the resources you need here.
+Welcome to the zkSync Docs repository.
+This project serves as the community hub for zkSync, providing comprehensive documentation for developers.
+Whether you're a beginner looking to get started with zkSync or an experienced developer seeking advanced guides, you'll find the resources you need here.

 ## Tools used